ooogu/tmp/README.md

 In Fastopt dataset, the GSL package is missing 8 binaries due to compilation failure.

-Clang-8 and clang-9 induce compiler hang bug  when compiling for 32bit ARM.
+Clang-8 and clang-9 induce compiler hang bug  when compiling gsl package for 32bit ARM.
 We reported this issue to bug-gsl and llvm-project, but we received an answer that these versions are not currently supported.

 # Authors